Group of people analyzing data on a presentation screen with graphs.

 The Key Influencers visual analyzes the data and ranks in order of factors that matter.
 Therefore, the factors with the highest correlation are displayed first.
 Use this visual to understand what factors affect the metric being analyzed or when you want to contrast the relative importance of the factors.

-Key Influencers showing
+Key Influencers showing "What influences the Profit to Increase"

 The Key Influencers visual can be used to determine what influences Profit to increase for a company.
 The visual indicates that the more Sales increase, the more Profit increases, and the more Discounts decrease, the more Profit increases.